Password Reset and NetID Look Up Help

 - Click the Forgot your netID? link.

 - In the next window, enter your StudentID\EmployeeID (EmpID) and your last name.
-The EmplID is a 7-digit number beginning is 10, 11, or 12.
+The EmplID is a 7-digit number beginning in 10, 11, 12 or 30.

 - Click Continue.